scala/scala/CONTRIBUTING.md

 root> partest --neg
 ```

 This might take a couple of minutes to complete.
-But in a few minutes you could test 1000+ negative examples,
+But in a few minutes, you could test 1000+ negative examples,
 so it's totally worth your time if you are working on changing error messages for example.

 Suppose you're interested in ranges.
 Here's how you can grep the partests and run them: